All the info and faq’s you’ll need for June 20th 2020

 Tickets are just £15 or free for under 12s accompanied with a paying adult.
 The event is completely not-for-profit so all proceeds go to good causes.

-In the extremely unlikely event of Brodstock being cancelled we’re unable to return what you’ll have paid for your tickets.
+In the extremely unlikely event of Brodstock being cancelled we’ll issue a full refund of what you’ll have paid for your tickets.
 100% of the money will remain with the events named charities.

 Guide dogs ONLY will be allowed on the festival site.

 Yes, disabled parking is available so simply show your Blue Badge on entry.
 The whole site is also accessible by wheelchair and there are disabled toilet facilities outside and inside the club house (accessible via our patio entrance).

 I’m afraid not.
 Our license only allows alcohol that is served on site to be consumed.
 Our safety staff will not allow any alcoholic drinks to enter the site and will be checking at both entry points.